tonysamaritano/stories/readme.md

     time: str
     details: List[str]

-class Scene:
+class Plot:
     characters: List[Character]
     conflict: List[Conflict]
     action: List[Action]
     emotion: List[Emotion]
+    plot: List[Plot]
-    plot: Union[ThreeActPlot, FiveActPlot, SevenActPlot, HeroJourneyPlot] # can expand this to include other plot structures
+    structure: Union[ThreeActPlot, FiveActPlot, SevenActPlot, HeroJourneyPlot] # can expand this to include other plot structures
     dialogue: List[Dialogue] # allows for multiple dialogues in a scene
     setting: Setting # I don't think this would need to be a list
 ```